 Even in ruins, Corfe Castle makes an imposing presence on top of Purbeck Hills.
 Built for William the Conqueror's son, King Henry I, in the early 12th century, Corfe Castle is one of England's oldest castles, complete with tumultuous history: The castle survived two sieges (thanks to kickass Lady Mary Bankes) and near-destruction by gunpowder during the 17th-century English Civil War before finally being handed back to the Bankes family in 1660.

 Mary-Lou Sturridge, a former managing director of London's Groucho Club, brings London-chic and the coziest library to the English seaside.
 Located on a cliff along the UNESCO-world-heritage Jurassic Coast, the Hopper-esque house is filled with an eclectic mix of furniture Sturridge sourced from around the country, salvaged from ships, or restored from her old club.
 The different styles could've been a mess, but Sturridge somehow managed to pull it all together to create a comfortable, homey space perfectly reflective of the hotel's location.
 Overlooking Chesil Beach (a popular fishing spot), expect some of the freshest crab and lobsters at the restaurant.
 Or drop by the famous Hive Café next door for fantastic fish and chips.
 If the food coma sets in early, retire to one of eight charming bedrooms.

 A village with 36 almost identical thatched cottages so perfectly arranged, it looks like something straight out of a childhood storybook.
-Besides the photo opportunities, the village has been hosting a bi-annual 18th-century street fair since 1973 (this year's fair is happening July 29).
+Besides the photo opportunities, the village has been hosting a bi-annual 18th-century street fair since 1973.
 More than a hundred local craftsmen, entertainers, and shopkeepers — all dressed in period costume — pack the main street to help raise money for local charities.